-Please join us in welcoming Kavita Warrier, MD, FAAP, to IHA Canton Pediatrics - Heritage Park.
-Dr. Warrier is a board-certified pediatrician.
-She has clinical interests in children with complex, chronic health conditions, premature infants and cerebral palsy.
-To learn more about Dr. Warrier, or to schedule an appointment, click here.
+Please join us in welcoming Christine Jones, DO, to IHA Family & Internal Medicine - WestArbor.
+She has clinical interests in preventive care and dermatology and is welcoming new patients.
+To learn more about Dr. Jones or schedule an appointment online, please click here.